mhdiwafy/Hackintosh-Thinkpad-X390-Yoga/README.md

 Both USB-C is also work as Display Out (like HDMI), which utilize Display Port(DP) function, You can use it as another option for display out, you might need a supported dongle or supported Type-C cable

-### Audio
+### Audio 🔊
 thanks to AppleALC with `layout-id: 11`. works normally.
 Support Dolby Audio.

-### Keyboard
+### Keyboard ⌨️

 Functioning normally except the <kbd>Insert</kbd> , which is not presented on Magic Keyboard.

-#### SSD
+#### SSD 💾

-NVMe is functioning normally.
+NVMe is functioning normally.<br>
+please check your ssd, if it using samsung pm981/pm981a, you have to change it first before installing macOS, previously my laptop was using it, and i cant even install macOS, it cause kernel panic.

-### Bluetooth
+### Intel Bluetooth and Wi-Fi 🛜

-Bluetooth functioning partially<br>
-There is some issue if you use `Airportitlwm.kext` as the wifi kext but if you are using `itlwm.kext and Heliport.app` it will no issue

-### Wireless-Card

-Functioning normally. <br>
+Bluetooth functioning partially, the Wi-Fi is also work, but with some issue <br>
-if you are using `Airportitlwm.kext`, it will cause an issue, the wifi speed will drops whenever connected to the bluetooth device, and hard to connect BT device when you are connected to 2.4Ghz Wi-Fi<br>
+if you are using `Airportitlwm.kext`, the wifi speed will drops whenever connected to the bluetooth device, and It's hard to connect a Bluetooth device when you're on 2.4 GHz Wi-Fi.<br>
 highly recommend for you to use `itlwm.kext and Heliport.app`

-### Headphone/mic combo
+### Headphone/mic combo 🎧

 Functioning normally. if you facing trouble please read `post install`

+### Camera 📷

+Function normally

 ### Other

 #### AirPlay
-working on sonoma, but somehow not working on ventura
+working on sonoma, but somehow not working on ventura maybe intel wifi problem
 #### Handoff
 same `apple id` is required

-## What-is-not-working

-- Continuity Camera fail to work properly, but Handoff works, and Airdrops can achieve one-way transmission from computer to iphone
+## What is not working

+- Continuity Camera: no way with intel Wi-Fi card
+- Airdrops: no way with intel Wi-Fi card
+- fingerprint sensor: no support
+- face id: no implementation on native Mac
+- Pen: when i activate the touchscreen, i lost the pen compatibility, but i prefer with touchscreen, because, when in the macOS The pen losing presure control, make it useless

 </details>